The Priory Academy LSST: Newark Road site

 The main site is linked to the other side of the academy by a large, covered walkway, alongside which there is the Swimming Pool, Boathouse, Pavilion (formerly containing a study room, and the Department of Psychology now containing the library and careers hub), year eleven garden, and a non-denominational multi-faith chapel which stands alongside the academy's own version of the Chartres Labyrinth.
 There are separate blocks housing the Department of Religious Education, Department of History, Department of Geography (Rawson Geography Centre) and Department of Music (which contains a sound-proofed recording studio).
 To the right of the Department of Music (when facing the entrance doors to the department building), there is a food outlet known as 'The Shed'.

 At the end of the walkway, there is another building which houses the Departments of Drama and Art.
 The New Hall is also situated in this building, alongside the lecture theatre, gallery and a reception area for sixth form students.
 Just outside this building is a shooting range for the use of the academy's Combined Cadet Force (CCF).

 The school has constructed a new art, music and drama block next to the Newton Centre.

 The Priory Sports Centre

 Facilities in the £8m centre include a 400m synthetic Olympic-standard running track outside the Sports Centre, and a 60m indoor running track integrated with a multipurpose sports hall.
 There are classrooms and a state of the art gymnasium, available for use by students during PE lessons and outside school hours through Priory Leisure.
 On 15 October 2013, The Priory Sports Centre was officially opened by Sir Matthew Pinsent CBE.
 There is also a rugby pitch situated on a grass bank above the running track, as well as a large field used for PE lessons and other sports events.
 Within the running track, there are areas for shot put, javelin and hammer throw.
-There is also a long-jump pit along with an inside rock climbing wall, although this is no longer used due to a lack of qualified teachers.
+There is also a long-jump pit along with an inside rock climbing wall, which is used during outside school hours for clubs and other practises.